PythWare/Dynasty-Warriors-2-Tools/README.md

 If you have any questions/issues then let me know on here, reddit, or the modding discord server.

+# Update

+If you'd like to use the newest Stage Editing tool (Visual Guider) then view my other repository https://github.com/PythWare/Dynasty-Warriors-2-Visual-Guider

 Main Menu:

 ![m1](https://github.com/user-attachments/assets/ec20dd38-ce7e-4fe2-8278-e44145d60f67)